- Format your LinkedIn posts: Which Tools to Use?

 - The prerequisites for content writing.

-FAQ : Formatting LinkedIn Posts
+FAQ: Formatting LinkedIn Posts

 What’s the best format for posting on LinkedIn?

-How to make a great LinkedIn post?
+How to create a great LinkedIn post?

 When should you publish on LinkedIn?

-- Noon (12h-13h30): During lunch break. 🥗
+- Midday (12:00–13:30): During lunch break 🥗